Saurabh-Mishra04/3-column-card-component/README.md

 ## Overview
 This is my second challenge from [Frontend Mentor](frontendmentor.io).
 This is a really good challenge for beginners to test their knowledge of HTML and CSS.
-### The challenge

-Users should be able to:

-- View the optimal layout depending on their device's screen size
-- See hover states for interactive elements

 ### Screenshot
 ![Screenshot_Frontend Mentor 3-column preview card component](https://user-images.githubusercontent.com/82585860/118271978-95de1b80-b4df-11eb-9197-9900b9e57c85.png)